MKT-Analytics/crime-rate-and-Airbnb/src/data-preparation/README.md

   xlab("neighbourhood") + ylab("Count") +labs(fill="Category")
 ```

-## Data Cleaning
+##Data Cleaning
 As seen from above barchart and piechart there are some crimes where no borough/neigbourhood is mentioned.
-This are 11329 crimes.
-These will be deleted from the dataset.
+This are 11329 crime and will be deleted from the dataset.
 ```{r}
 #number of missing neighbourhoods
 crime_cat